ChessWorld.net - Play Online Chess

 Good calculation is not “depth”.
 It’s accuracy + relevance.
 You calculate the lines that matter (forcing moments), avoid fantasy branches, and keep the mental board stable so you don’t miss a defender or a tactical refutation.

-💡 The big unlock: Most “bad calculation” is actually bad selection (wrong candidates) or bad evaluation (misreading the result).
+💡 The big unlock: Most “bad calculation” is actually bad selection (wrong candidates) or an unclear checkpoint after the line.
 The goal is to calculate less, but calculate the right things.

 🧠 Core Calculation Skills (The Practical Toolkit)

-If you improve these five areas, your calculation jumps quickly: forcing-move awareness, candidate quality, line discipline, visualization, and evaluation.
+If you improve these five areas, your calculation jumps quickly: forcing-move awareness, candidate quality, line discipline, visualization, and a fast evaluation checkpoint.

 The “Clean Lines” rules: